-As of December 31, 2019, the company has issued \$41.6 million of equipment notes for the purpose of financing the purchase of vehicles and equipment.
-No equipment notes were issued during the year ended December 31, 2020.
+We did not issue equipment notes during the year ended December 31, 2021.
+The company issued \$41.6 million of equipment notes for the purpose of financing the purchase of vehicles and equipment in prior years.
 The Company's equipment notes each have a five year term maturing from 2023 to 2024 and bear interest at fixed rates between 2.8% and 4.4%.